 You can make fritters with any vegetable, but zucchini is the most preferred one in Turkish cuisine.
 There are three reasons why moms generally use zucchini for fritters.
 First, it helps digestion system of body.
 You don’t feel bloated when you eat fritters made of zucchini.
 Secondly, kids never refuse to eat these zucchini packed fritters.
 Knowing these, moms make zucchini fritters to make their children love this light vegetable.
 As this is not a main dish, moms generally make these as a snack before dinner time when their children come back from school.

-To make classic fritters, combine shredded zuchhini with eggs, flour, baking soda and cheese, feta in our version.
+To make classic fritters, combine shredded zucchini with eggs, flour, baking soda and cheese, feta in our version.
 Optionally you can add your favorite herbs like parsley, dill, mint or green onions.

 Zucchini fritters recipe with baking powder